 Most websites use “cookies” and tracking tools which may store user preferences and pages visited.
 This Site may use analytical or other such cookies—that is, small data files stored on your computer’s browser—and tracking tools that together allow us to track new or past Site visitors and understand how users move around the Site.
 This data is not correlated to individual users, nor do we sell it to third parties.

-Your continued use of our Site reflects your consent to allow such cookies to be placed on your computer to help you navigate it.
+Your use of this Site reflects your consent to allow such cookies to be placed on your computer to help you navigate it.
 We use this data to improve our Site, including helping make sure our visitors can find what they need.
-If you do not wish to accept cookies through our Site, you may adjust your browser settings to reject cookies or to accept cookies only from certain “trusted” websites.
-If you change these settings, it may affect your ability to access certain portions of this Site or other sites and may make your browsing experience more difficult.
+If you do not wish to accept cookies, you may adjust your browser settings to reject them or to accept them only from certain “trusted” websites.
+If you change these settings, it may affect your ability to access certain portions of this Site or other sites and may alter your browsing experience.